-Photogenic Giants: Encountering Humpback Whales in the South Pacific
+Photogenic Giants: Encountering Humpback Whales in French Polynesia and Pacific

-Somewhere deep in the waters of the South Pacific, a humpback whale is singing.
+Somewhere deep in the waters of French Polynesia and Pacific, humpback whale is singing.
 It’s a haunting song, high-pitched yet soothing, that chimes through the water.
 As it grows louder, a bullet-shaped shadow appears from beneath.
 It rises, slowly taking form from the gentle rays of sunshine penetrating the blue.
 This female humpback is a charcoal gray, dabbed with sand-colored scars that are signs of an adult life lived and vast journeys undertaken.

 The mother quickens her ascension, keeping up with her excited young, and the pair appear above the water with their leathery backs glinting in the sun.
 Two dorsal fins, side-by-side, shape the horizon.
 Two puffs of water droplets expel high into the atmosphere to form a glistening mist, and a faint rainbow hangs in the air.

-This spectacular sight is a sign that breeding season in the South Pacific is in full swing.
+This spectacular sight is a sign that breeding season in French Polynesia and Pacific is in full swing.
 It is August, and thousands of humpback whales have arrived in the tropical waters of French Polynesia, the Cook Islands and Tonga to give birth to, and rear, their young.

 Their passage here has been long and arduous.
-The more than 3,700-mile (6,000-kilometer) migration has taken the whales out of the cold Southern Ocean, along the east coast of New Zealand and into the lower latitudes of the South Pacific.
+The more than 3,700-mile (6,000-kilometer) migration has taken the whales out of the cold Southern Ocean, along the east coast of New Zealand and into the lower latitudes of the French Polynesia and Pacific.
 It is known as one of the most significant migratory journeys of any living mammal.
-Having left the polar waters of Antarctica in April, it takes a three-month-long swim to reach the region.
+Having left the polar waters of Antarctica in April, the whale takes a three-month-long swim to reach the region.
 Here, they remain for up to four months.
 Then, come October, it’s time to make the journey back again.